InteractiveAdvertisingBureau/openrtb2.x/implementation.md

 BEST PRACTICE: When it is possible to do so, exchanges should avoid using adm-based notifications as the determinant for billing events in the mobile app context, and instead use burl or an independent measurement approach (e.g. OMID), that is predicated upon an ad actually being displayed to the user.

-**VAST <Impression> event (video/audio)**
+**VAST <Impression> event (video/audio)** <a name="vastimpressionevent"></a>

 The VAST specification includes a provision for <Impression> objects, which demand chain participants can use to request notifications when a billable event has occurred.
 The IAB prescribes that for video, the VAST <Impression> event is the official signal that the billable event has occurred.

 Demand chain participants are discouraged from using billing notice URLs (burl) for video/audio transactions.

-**Billing notice (“burl”)**
+**Billing notice (“burl”)** <a name="billingnotice"></a>

 Billing notice support was introduced in OpenRTB 2.5.
-In this scenario, outside of the ad markup itself, a “billing notice URL” is included in the bid response.
+In this scenario, **outside** of the ad markup itself, a “billing notice URL” is included in the bid response.
 A billing event is when a transaction results in a monetary charge from the publisher to an exchange, and subsequently from the exchange or other intermediary to one of their demand-side partners.
 This event is subject to publisher and exchange-specific business policies that should be conveyed clearly to their partners.
 For a DSP, this event signals that they can increment spend and deduct the remaining budget against the related campaign.
 The exchange conveys this event by invoking the URL provided by the demand source in the bid.burl attribute.

 BEST PRACTICE: Firing the billing notice URL represents the fulfillment of a business transaction between a publisher and an exchange, or between the exchange and its demand partner.
 This should not be delegated to another party including a client-side pixel, although a pixel may be the initiating signal for billing to the exchange.